 She continues to roll it out on its side until it the top closes up, smoothes out, and looks something like a large, dough-based Hershey's kiss.
 Then she flattens the dough down from the top, pressing it into a two-inch-high wheel, the diameter of a dinner plate.

 Moving over a few feet to the rolling table, Soma begins by using her hands to push out the dough, making it a wider, flatter circle.
-When it's about a third larger, she starts to roll it with shortest of her three long, thin rolling pins.
+When it's about a third larger, she starts to roll it with the shortest of her three long, thin rolling pins.

 To roll and cut the soba, Soma uses an Edo-style three-pin system, so named because the wrapping technique on the various pins is what allows her to work in such a small space—like the confines of the city of Edo, now Tokyo.
 There is also another method: country-style rolling, which involves large piles of dough—and plenty of room.